rkuester/mujina/docs/architecture.md

 for the entire crate with conversions from underlying error types.

 #### `types.rs` (new)
-Core domain types shared across modules:
-- `Job` - Mining work from pools
-- `Share` - Valid nonces to submit
-- `Nonce` - 32-bit nonce values
-- `Target` - Difficulty targets
-- `HashRate` - Hashing speed measurements
+Core domain types shared across modules.
+This module re-exports commonly used types from rust-bitcoin and defines mining-specific types.
+Using rust-bitcoin provides battle-tested implementations of Bitcoin primitives while avoiding reinventing fundamental types.

 #### `config.rs` (new)
 Configuration management: